computer-geek64/article-engagement-predictor/README.md

 3) Note that the model's ability is obviously best shown by it performing on a sample article with input parameters, and seeing how many comments it outputs.
 To keep this consistent, we will have one article with the following input features and pass it into both these models as well as the final engagement metric calculation to show how both models combine to provide estimated feedback.
 Our example article will have
 * Material type = News
 * Word count = 1107
-* Headline = 'mom dad fighting leftwing democrats lament sanderswarren rift'
+* Headline = 'Mom and Dad Are Fighting’: Left-Wing Democrats Lament Sanders-Warren Rift'
-* Abstract = 'sudden breach 2 leading liberals democratic primary race disheartened fear provide advantage partys moderate candidates'
+* Abstract = 'The sudden breach between the two leading liberals in the Democratic primary race has disheartened those who fear it could provide an advantage to the party’s moderate candidates.'
 The tuned XGBoost model with the optimal parameters predicts the number of comments for this article as 157.

 The graph below shows the feature importances of the number of comments model.
 As is visible, the number of comments of the article and the word count of the article are the most important features in predicting the number of comments.
 The features material_op-ed and material_news are also important features in the model, and they represent articles that are classified as either "News" or "Op-Ed"s by the New York Times.
 It's also visible that emb_feature57, which is one of the 768 word embeddings, is one of the less important features for the number of comments model.